otoolep/go-httpd/README.md

 It's best not to call your project `go-<something>`.
 Just call it `<something>`.
 I called this project `go-httpd` for clarity.

 ## Running go-httpd
+*Building go-httpd requires Go 1.5 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for installing and managing your versions of Go.*

 Starting and running go-httpd is easy.
 Download and build it like so:
 ```
 mkdir go-httpd # Or any directory of your choice